lynnlangit/learning-cloud/0_CLOUD-PATTERNS/0_Starting-Points/README.md

 ---

 - Q: **Which service(s)?**
-  - A: Core services are VMs, file storage and security (AWS: EC2, S3, IAM....)
+  - A: Core services are VMs, file storage (buckets) and security (AWS: EC2, S3, IAM....)
 ---

 - Q: **How to get a job?**